Skip to main content

 const { data: pollData } = await pollResponse.json();

-const creditPull = pollData.credit.pull;
+const creditJob = pollData.credit.job;

-if (creditPull.status === "COMPLETED") {
+if (creditJob.status === "SUCCEEDED") {

-return creditPull.report;
+return creditJob.result;

 }

-if (creditPull.status === "FAILED") {
+if (creditJob.status === "FAILED") {

-throw new Error(creditPull.error?.message || "Credit pull failed");
+throw new Error("Credit pull failed");

 }